Jon Urbanchek: Olympians coached

 Listed sequentially by Olympic year, top Olympic performers coached by Urbanchek include Brent Lang (1988), Mike Barrowman (1992), Eric Namesnik (1992 and 1996), and Tom Dolan (1992 and 1996).
 Those that participated in the Olympics in 2000 and 2004 included Tom Malchow (1996 and 2000), Gustavo Borges (1992 and 2000), Marcel Wouda (2000), Dan Ketchum (2004), Chris Thompson (2000), Peter Vanderkaay (2004).
 In five Olympics, Urbanchek helped train and mentor 44 Olympians, of which 26 were from the University of Michigan, to a total of 20 Olympic medals, consisting of 11 gold medals, six silver, and four bronze.
 His own University of Michigan swimmers combined for a total of 17 of the 20 medals his swimmers earned.

 Later career

 After leaving his position as Men's Head Coach at Michigan in 2004, Urbanchek continued to coach with Club Wolverine, the club team affiliated with the University through around 2009 and to assist the University's men's team as a Head of Aquatics.

 Urbanchek returned to Southern California in 2010 to direct the U.S. Olympic Post-Graduate Training Center at Fullerton Aquatics (FAST Swimming).
 He coached two swimmers to gold medals at the 2012 Olympics (Tyler Clary and Matt McLean) and served as special assistant coach for the 2012 U.S. Olympic Swimming Team.

 From 2009, until his full retirement in 2020, he assisted Head Coach Dave Salo with the swim team at the University of Southern California.

-Innovations

-Urbanchek had groundbreaking contributions to competitive swimming, most notably his development of a color-coded training system, stroke innovations in Breaststroke, and many others.
-Originally studying as an engineer, he switched to physiology and psychology to bring a scientific approach to training and competition.
-Urbanchek's approaches not only simplified training regimens but also enhanced the efficiency and effectiveness of swimmers' preparations for competitions, cementing his status as a pioneer in sports coaching methodologies.
-He kept all his workouts in notebooks which he studied and used in subsequent years.
-While coaching the Wolverines Club, he worked with Hall of Fame Coach Bob Bowman, who mentored such swimmers as Michael Phelps, Eric Vendt, and Allison Schmitt.

-The color system revolutionized swim coaching by allowing athletes to easily gauge and adjust their training intensity to match specific physiological goals.
-It categorized training intensities for swimmers, aligning them with specific heart rate zones and levels of exertion.
-This system helps swimmers understand and adjust their training intensity more effectively.
-It distinguishes between various training zones, from low-intensity aerobic workouts to high-intensity lactate production sessions, allowing for structured progression throughout a competitive season.